 In other words, someone who has these violent fantasies is not going to pick a random victim off a busy street in broad daylight.
 Instead, their first victim is usually someone who comes into their sights at the wrong time.

 In many cases, the offender had also been drinking alcohol prior to their first kill.
 This lowered their inhibitions and made them more likely to act on their urges.

 After the first kill.

 After the first kill, the seal has been broken, so to speak.
 During this period, he will be stressed and worried about the possibility of being arrested.

-As a result, the fantasy intensifies and he begins to think of things that he could have done “better”.
-His confidence begins to grow.
-He relives the crime in his head, and in some cases, he even returns to the scene.
+As a result, the fantasy resurfaces, and he begins to think of things that he could have done “better”.
+His confidence starts to grow.
+He relives the event in his head, and in some cases, he even returns to the scene of the crime.

-Soon enough, he begins to think about doing it again.
-However, this time, he tells himself that he will do X, Y and Z. In other words, he is now starting to think about ways to improve his next kill and get more enjoyment out of it.
+Soon enough, he will think about doing it again.
+However, this time, he tells himself that he will do X, Y, and Z. In other words, he is now starting to think about ways to improve his next kill and get more enjoyment out of it.

-As the weeks go by, he continues to obsess over it until finally, he either goes out “hunting” for a victim or a potential victim happens to cross his path.
+As the weeks go by, he will continue to obsess over it until he either goes out “hunting” for a victim or a potential victim happens to cross his path.

 He has now become a serial killer.